European shares retreat as Greek and telecoms stocks drop

 German business morale also weakened for a second straight month in June, a leading survey showed, suggesting concerns about Greece are hitting the mood in corporate boardrooms across Europe's largest economy.

-The pan-European FTSEurofirst 300 index closed down 0.4 percent, while the euro zone's blue-chip Euro STOXX 50 index dropped 0.4 percent.
+The pan-European FTSEurofirst 300 index fell 0.3 percent, while the euro zone's blue-chip Euro STOXX 50 index dropped 0.5 percent.

 Bouygues' decision to turn down Altice's offer followed opposition from French President Francois Hollande's Socialist government which had expressed concern over the deal, saying it could be bad for jobs, consumers and investment.